 The town takes every reasonable precaution to protect employees and to provide them with a healthy and safe work environment.
 Health and safety is everyone's responsibility, and should be everyone's top priority.

-Learn more about Health & Safety at the Town of Oakville by from the list below:
+Learn more about Health and Safety at the Town of Oakville:

 Occupational Health, Safety and Workplace Violence Policy